CriMenghini/cenda/README.md

 * BFS.py : implement the breadth-first search for all nodes of the graph.

+*part 4 : Fat Tree
+ - Generate a fat tree topology graph
+ - Find all paths connecting a given source ToR and a given destination ToR.
-*part 4 : generate a fat tree topology graph and find all paths connecting a given source ToR and a given destination ToR.
-Find also all disjoint paths.y
+ - Find all disjoint paths connecting a given source ToR and a given destination ToR.